Chicago police reveal how Smollett case was cracked

 Using information gleaned from that interview and the surveillance camera footage they had obtained, Wodnicki said they began tracking the movements of two men backwards and then forward.

 “It was at that time that we started looking at where they went right after this event,” Wodnicki said.
-“We tracked them going to O’Hare (International Airport) and jumping on flight to Nigeria.”
+“We tracked them going to O’Hare and jumping on flight to Nigeria.”

 The mystery men turned out to be brothers, Ola and Abel Osundairo, one of whom knew Smollett from the set of “Empire.”

-“Our investigation led us to determine that they had purchased a round trip tickets with them returning to Chicago on the 13th (of February),” Wodnicki said.
+“Our investigation led us to determine that they had purchased round-trip tickets with them returning to Chicago on the 13th,” Wodnicki said.
 “While we were waiting for their return, we executed over 50 search warrants and subpoenaed phone records, social media records, and records on people to help us illuminate the likely facts that occurred in this event.”

 Police, backed by FBI agents and U.S. Customs investigators, were waiting for the brothers when they returned to Chicago and took them into custody where they were read their rights — and where they asked for a lawyer.